MicrosoftDocs/Viva/Viva/goals/inviting-and-removing-a-user.md

 4. If your organization is public, you have the option of sharing a link to join your organization with users.

 > [!Note]
-> Ensure that all users are provisioned on your organization's Azure Active Directory account.
+> Ensure that all users are provisioned and the eligible ones are licensed to Viva Goals on your organization's Azure Active Directory account.
+You can learn more about assigning licenses in [this article](/azure/active-directory/fundamentals/license-users-groups).

 ## Add members via invitation from Viva Goals